Skip to main content

 • Do not attempt social engineering, phishing, or physical attacks against Tendly employees, contractors, partners, or end-customers.

-What we promise
+What we promise you

 • We will not pursue legal action against researchers who follow this policy in good faith.